Wisconsin program

 Repayment

-The public Milwaukee page describes the benefit as a forgivable grant and says the buyer must live in the home for a minimum of five years.
-The page does not publish a separate monthly repayment formula.
+The public Milwaukee page and current guidelines describe the benefit as a forgivable grant and say the buyer must live in the home for a minimum of 5 years.
+The published consumer materials do not use a monthly repayment formula.

 First-time buyer